veggiedefender/luks_backdoor/README.md

 ```
 # This works with a default initramfs named initramfs-linux.img
 sudo ./rekt.sh /dev/mapper/boot-partition
-# This works with custom initramfs names
+# This works with custom initramfs names (note the lack of the .img)
 sudo ./rekt.sh /dev/mapper/boot-partition initramfs-name
 ```

 ## Limitations
 * Niche use-case (see [Threat model](#threat-model))